rahulrohri/PR_FP_RahulMegha/README.md

 # Analysis of Public Safety Trends in New York City

+New York City is considered to be the 'Dream City' by people all across the globe.
+It is home to some of the most iconic attractions like the Empire State building, Times Square, Brooklyn Bridge and the Broadway theater to name a few.
+NYC majorly comprises of 5 boroughs,Bronx, Brooklyn, Manhattan, Queens and Staten Island out of which Manhattan is among the world’s major commercial, financial and cultural centers.
+Being avid admirers of The Big Apple ourselves, both of us were very intrigued to know more about how habitable this city is, in terms of the safety aspect.
+We took into consideration a variety of elements relating to public safety like the Crime and Arrest data, various social aspects like 'Racism Prevalent' and how quickly or slowly emergency services assist people.
+Our analysis will prove to be beneficial to anyone who is planning to move to NYC as it will enable you to weigh factors that contribute in making a city amicable.
+Our results are depicted per borough that will facilitate you in concluding which borough will be the most pertinent to your preferences.

 # Team Members
 1) Megha Manglani (GitHub id – meghamm2)